scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 In order to connect KSTAR to Cori, ``Delta`` uses three separate software components.
 A **generator** running on the KSTAR DTN, a **middle_man** running on the NERSC DTN, and a **processor** running on Cori.
-The generator ingests data from an experiment and sends it through the Internet to NERSC where the middle_man is running.
-The middle_man forwards the received data and forwards it to the processor.
+The generator ingests data from an experiment and sends it to the NERSC DTN where the middle_man is running.
+The middle_man forwards the received data to the processor.
-The processor receives the data, executes the appropriate analysis kernels and stores the analysis resuls.
+The processor receives the data, executes the appropriate analysis kernels and stores the analysis results.
-To facilitate high bandwidth streaming, ``Delta`` uses ADIOS2 [adios2]_ [Liu14]_ on the paths marked with orange arrows in :ref:`fig-topo`.
+``Delta`` uses ADIOS2 [adios2]_ [Liu14]_ to facilitate high bandwidth streaming  on the paths marked with orange arrows in :ref:`fig-topo`.
 ADIOS2 is a unified input/output system that transports and transforms groups of self-describing data variables across different media with performance as a main goal.
 Its transport interface is step-based, which resembles the generation of scientific data.
-ADIOS2 implements multiple transport mechanisms as engines, such as DataMan or a Sustainable Staging Transport, which take advantage of underlying network communication mechanisms to provide optimal performance.
-For the topology at hand, ``Delta`` uses the DataMan engine for trans-oceanic data transfer from KSTAR to NERSC.
+ADIOS2 implements multiple transport mechanisms as engines, such as DataMan or a Sustainable Staging Transport (SST), which take advantage of underlying network communication mechanisms to provide optimal performance.
+For the topology at hand, ``Delta`` configures ADIOS2 to use the DataMan engine for trans-oceanic data and SST for intra-datacenter transfer.
-For intra-datacenter transfer ``Delta`` uses the SST engine.

 Implementaion details